-Free Trigger Job/Assembly/Disassembly Download and printable instructions for Encore & Pro Hunter frames & the very similar G2 frame mechanisms for both doing trigger jobs and for basic routine disassembly/reassembly/safety function checking frames.
+Free Encore & G2 Trigger Job instructions Assembly Disassembly Download and printable instructions for Encore & Pro Hunter frames & the very similar G2 frame mechanisms for both doing trigger jobs and for basic routine disassembly/reassembly/safety function checking frames.

-All current instructions we have do not adequately address altering the sear notch, so we are working on a complete shop manual which will be available soon.
-Meanwhile, we are providing free instructions until such time as our shop manual is available.
-We still offer a printed version at a discounted price, but you can save yourself some money and get the manual for free from this page.
+We are providing free instructions and we still offer a printed version at a discounted price, but you can save yourself some money and get the manual for free.

 Without altering the sear notch, our trigger/sear springs #1 through #3 are usually "drop-in" requiring no alteration of the sear notch, and the instructions are quite adequate for drop in installations.
 While there is a chance the #3's will require altering sear notch, I personally recommend and use the #2 for all my hunting applications.
 Never hurts to try out a few different weights to find the one you like the best.

-Meanwhile, I am not comfortable charging for the old trigger job manual and I am giving them away for the asking as a printable .pdf that of course works for both pc's and Macs or as a download of the original 2000 pc-only "auto run" files that you run on your pc only.
+I am giving them away for the asking as a printable .pdf that of course works for both pc's and Macs or as a download .pdf file.
+To access the manual, simply join our free newsletter.

 We want to go green, and save you some green!
 For less than the book was, you can buy the pliers you really need instead.
 Now that's going green!

 |We are giving you two options for FREE instructions.

 1-$5 off our previous price printed TRIGGER JOB INSTRUCTION MANUAL!
 Purchase from next menu item down the list.